ArmSoM/armsom-p2pro-bsp/README.md

 ```

 ## Use development board
-There is a [wiki](http://wiki.armsom.org/index.php/Getting_Started_with_ArmSoM-p2_pro "悬停显示") documentation on how to use the development board
+There is a [wiki](http://wiki.armsom.org/index.php/Getting_Started_with_ArmSoM-p2_pro "悬停显示") documentation on how to use the development board。